kurt-krueckeberg/data-structures-cplus/notes/bsearch.md

 ## Binary search perfomance analysis

-The worse case for when a key is found, occurs when the search range has been narrowed to element and lo = hi = mid-point.
-The exact same number of steps are required to discover that a key is not in the array.
-In this case, the final sub array section (whose midpoint will be examined) will also be of size one, and likewise low = hi = mid-point; howver, in this case, the final comparsion will be not equal.
+The worse case for when a key is found, occurs when the search range has been narrowed to a single element and lo = hi = mid-point.
+This is equvalent to the number of steps required to determine that a key is not in the array.
+In this case, too, the final sub array (whose midpoint will be examined) will also be of size one, and its "mid-point" will therefore be the element itself.
+Of cousre, the final comparsion will be not equal.

-The question (of the total number of loops) in the worst case then becomes, how many iterations does it take to reach a range of size one?
+The question of the maximum number of loops in the worst case becomes how many iterations does it take to reach a range of size one?
 Each time through the while-loop, the number of elements is reduced by half.

 See also Kahn Academy's [binary search time complexity](https://www.khanacademy.org/computing/computer-science/algorithms/binary-search/a/running-time-of-binary-search)